CentOS-PaaS-SIG/linchpin/docs/source/configuration.rst

     dateformat = %%m/%%d/%%Y %%I:%%M:%%S %%p
     default_pinfile = PinFile

+For instance above, the configuration has been updated to use a different path to the ``rundb_conn``.
+This section now uses a system-wide RunDB, which can be useful to some.

+.. warning:: If overwriting a section, all entries from the entire section must be updated.

-A common thing to do is to put the items updated at the top of the new section.
+.. note:: A common thing to do is to put the items updated at the top of the new section.
 It may even be a good idea to add a comment stating why it was updated.

-.. warning:: If overwriting a section, all entries from the entire section must be updated.

 .. _config_useful_configs:

 Useful Configuration Options
 ````````````````````````````

+These are some configuration options that may be useful to adjust for your
+needs.
+Each configuration option listed here is in a format of
+``section.option``.

+.. note:: For clarity, this would appear in a configuration file where the
+   section is in brackets (eg. ``[section]``) and the option would have a
+   ``option = value`` set within the section.

 lp.external_providers_path
     New in version 1.5.0

-    Default value: %(default_config_path)s/linchpin-x
+    Default value: ``%(default_config_path)s/linchpin-x``

     Providers playbooks can be created outside of the core of linchpin,
     if desired.
 When using these external providers, linchpin will use